-Skin cancer – the most common form of cancer in the U.S. – appears primarily on the face, head or neck, where it can be disfiguring as well as dangerous.
 There are many types of skin cancers.
-Some lesions are small, fairly simple to excise and may leave only slight scars.
-Other cancers are larger or require a more complex and disfiguring excision to ensure that all the cancer is removed.
-Generally, most facial lesions are removed by a plastic surgeon to minimize scarring and, should it be necessary, leave the surgical site ready for reconstruction.
+Some lesions are small and fairly simple to excise.
+Some may leave only slight scars.
+However, other cancers are larger and may require a more complex and disfiguring excision to ensure that all the cancer is removed.
+Generally, most facial lesions are removed by a plastic surgeon to minimize scarring and leave the surgical site ready for reconstruction (if necessary).
 Among the most effective skin cancer surgical treatments is Mohs surgery, which can be disfiguring and nearly always requires reconstructive surgery.

-Dr. Chariker is highly experienced in reconstructive surgery following a Mohs procedure.
-He employs a range of specialized reconstruction techniques to cosmetically improve or rebuild facial features disfigured by cancer surgery, as well as to restore impaired functionality.
+Dr. Chariker is highly experienced in reconstructive surgery following Mohs procedures.
+He employs a range of specialized reconstruction techniques to cosmetically improve or rebuild facial features disfigured by cancer surgery as well as to restore impaired functionality.
 He also performs primary skin cancer excision.
 Most insurance carriers cover the cost of reconstructive surgery.

 Types of Skin Cancer

-The primary cause of skin cancer is ultraviolet radiation from the sun, sunlamps and tanning booths.
+The primary cause of skin cancer is ultraviolet radiation from the sun, sunlamps, and tanning booths.
 The most common type of skin cancer is basal cell carcinoma, which tends to grow slowly and rarely spreads beyond its original site.
-Though seldom life-threatening, if left untreated basal cell carcinoma can grow deep beneath the skin and into the underlying tissue and bone, causing serious damage, particularly if it's located near the eye.
+Although seldom life-threatening, basal cell carcinoma can grow deep beneath the skin and into the underlying tissue and bone if left untreated.
+If left untreated, basal cell carcinoma can cause serious damage especially if it's located near the eye.